BEAN: Interpretable Representation Learning with Biologically-Enhanced Artificial Neuronal Assembly Regularization: Biologically-Enhanced Artificial Neuronal Assembly Regularization

 where $|\cdot|$ represents the element-wise absolute operator; $tanh(\cdot)$ represents the element-wise hyperbolic tangent function; and $\gamma$ is a scalar that controls the curvature of the hyperbolic tangent function.
+The values of $f(W^{(l+1)})\in\mathbb{R}^{N_l \times N_{l+1}}$ will all be positive and in the range of $[0,1)$ with the value simulating the relative connectivity strength of the corresponding synapse between neurons.

+Although there can be positive and negative weights in DNNs, our assumption on connection strength follows the typical way of BNN studies, which measures the presence and absence of the connection as mentioned above.
+Moreover, since DNNs require continuous values instead of discrete values to make the function differentiable for optimization, we further use Equation \eqref{eq:W_hat} to convert the concept of the presence/absence of the connections to the relative strength of the connections.
+More specifically, the difference is that instead of treating connection to be either ``1'' (indicating the presence of a connection) or ``0'' (indicating the absence of the connection), we treat the output of Equation \eqref{eq:W_hat} as the strength of that connection, where high values (i.e. close to ``1'') indicate the presence of a strong connection and low values (i.e. close to ``0'') indicate weak or no connection.

-The values of $f(W^{(l+1)})\in\mathbb{R}^{N_l \times N_{l+1}}$ will all be positive and in the range of $[0,1)$ with the value simulating the relative connectivity strength of the synapse between neurons.
-Base on this, we can now give the definition for the \textit{layer-wise first-order neuron correlation} as: \begin{definition}{\textbf{Layer-wise first-order neuron correlation.}} For a given neuron $i$ and neuron $j$ in layer $l$, the layer-wise first-order neuron correlation is given by:
+Based on this, we can now give the definition for the \textit{layer-wise first-order neuron correlation} as: \begin{definition}{\textbf{Layer-wise first-order neuron correlation.}} For a given neuron $i$ and neuron $j$ in layer $l$, the layer-wise first-order neuron correlation is given by:

 The above formula can be expressed as the product of two matrices:

 where $\cdot$ represents the matrix multiplication operator. \end{definition}